BIG SHAKES AND HOT TAKES: INDUSTRY INSIGHTS FOR THE YEAR AHEAD

 1/2 oz.
 Johnnie Walker Black Label

 4 oz.
 Gosnell’s mead (dry hopped)

 1. Place all ingredients in shaker, add ice and roll.

 2. Top with mead & strain into chilled flute.

 JON HUGHES – LOW ABV

 Jon has been in the bar trade for what he describes as roughly “way too long”, starting off busing in a popular chain in Edinburgh before climbing his way up the ladder.
 After joining the celebrated Bramble in 2013, Jon operated as Bar Manager before moving into his current role in 2015, where he is Group Operations Manager for Bramble, the Last Word Saloon and the Lucky Liquor Co.

 The thing that draws me to this industry is the people, without a doubt.
 I’m not going to lie, making drinks is fun, but at a certain point, the interesting part of service is seeing how an experience can transform a guests’ day or night.
 After all, that’s actually the job - to help people enjoy themselves and facilitate connections and memories being made around great service, food or drinks.

-There’s a lot of flavour to be found in lower strength products - there’s a tenuous mathematical point to be made, in that if a bottle of spirit if 40% alcohol by volume, that leaves 60% of the bottle to contain stuff that contains flavour; if a bottle sits at 18% alcohol by volume, then there’s 82% of stuff that isn’t alcohol and can therefore have its own flavour.
+There’s a lot of flavor to be found in lower strength products - there’s a tenuous mathematical point to be made, in that if a bottle of spirit if 40% alcohol by volume, that leaves 60% of the bottle to contain stuff that contains flavor; if a bottle sits at 18% alcohol by volume, then there’s 82% of stuff that isn’t alcohol and can therefore have its own flavor.